My employee has been off for months – What can I do?

 - That employers must look carefully at the medical evidence available to them throughout the sickness absence management process, including any evidence which appears between a decision to dismiss and subsequent appeal hearing.

 - This case demonstrates that whilst it is possible to bring an employee’s contract of employment to an end, given the sensitivities and complexities involved in managing long term absences and interpreting medical information, we would always recommend that you seek professional advice before taking any action.

-If you would like further information or support on managing long term absences, then, speak to one of our advisors by calling 01455 444222 or complete our online enquiry click here and an advisor will contact you shortly.
+If you would like further information or support on managing long term absences, then, speak to one of our advisors by calling 01455 444222 or complete our contact form and an advisor will be in touch shortly.

 A qualified employment law solicitor and our managing director, Angela has unparalleled legal expertise and decades of experience and knowledge to draw from.
 She’s a passionate speaker and writer that loves to keep employers updated with upcoming changes to legislation, and is a regular guest speaker on BBC Leicester Radio.